boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/combine-widget.md

 ![overlapping of widgets](/static/assets/cloud/visualizing-data/visualization-widgets/images/combine-widgets/combine_widgets_overlapping.png)

+## How to format combine widget

+You can format the combine widget for better illustration of the view that you require using settings available in the Properties tab.

+## Basic settings

 Ordering of widget allows you to make the widget move back and forth.

 The property panel of the combine widget shows the list of widgets, which is dragged into it.